HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="nb_websites_with_user_agent_client_hints.png",
-  caption="Percentage of pages that use user agent Client Hint.", description="Bar chart showing the percentage of pages that use user agent Client Hints according to the rank of the website.
+  caption="Percentage of pages that use User-Agent Client Hints.", description="Bar chart showing the percentage of pages that use User-Agent Client Hints according to the rank of the website.
 For the top 1,000 websites it's 3.67% on desktop and 3.56% on mobile, for the top 10,000 it's 1.35% and 1.44% respectively, for the top 100,000 it's 0.40% and 0.42%, for the top 1,000,000 it's 0.14% and 0.15%, and finally for the all sites it's 0.15% and 0.20%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=2107002085&format=interactive", sheets_gid="190615661", sql_file="nb_websites_with_user_agent_client_hints.sql"